oracle/coherence-operator/docs/quickstart.md

     --set "targetNamespaces={}" \
     --set imagePullSecrets=sample-coherence-secret
 ```
+> **Note**: For all `helm install` commands, you can leave the `--version` option off and the latest version of the chart is retrieved.
+If you wanted to use a specific version, such as `0.9.8`, add `--version 0.9.8` to all installs for the `coherence-operator` and `coherence` charts.

-> **Note**: Remove the `--debug` option if you do not want very verbose
-> output.
-Please consult the `values.yaml` in the chart for important
-> information regarding the `--set targetNamespaces` argument.
+> **Note**: Remove the `--debug` option if you do not want verbose output.
+Refer to the `values.yaml` in the chart for more information about the `--set targetNamespaces` argument.

-If the operation completes successfully, you should see output similar to the following.
+When the operation completes successfully, output similar to the following displays:

 ```bash
 NOTES: